 Duke University provides a number of family-friendly benefits.
 These benefits are an important part of Duke’s efforts to attract and retain students and employees.
 This includes creating an accessible and inclusive environment for pregnant and parenting students and employees.
 To this end, Duke will provide reasonable academic and employment accommodations, if requested and if medically necessary, as a result of pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.

 Employees seeking pregnancy-related leave or other accommodations or parental leave can obtain additional information from Human Resources.
-Students seeking accommodations should contact Jayne Grandes, Assistant Vice President for Title IX Compliance at 919-684-8222 or at email@example.com for assistance.
+Students seeking accommodations should submit a request to TitleIX@duke.edu.
 Student Health Services provides pregnancy detection and counseling services, which may be covered by the Student Health Fee.
 In addition, while a routine pregnancy is not a disability covered by Duke’s policies on disability accommodations, impairments arising from pregnancy might be.
 Students and employees should consult the Disability Management System for assistance.
 Additional resources for pregnant and parenting students can be found here.

 As with disability and religious accommodations, the university has grievance procedures that provide prompt and equitable resolution of complaints about the denial of requested pregnancy-related accommodations.